Booking process and conditions.

 You will need to provide your own packed lunch and drink.
 However, we also have the flexibility to find places to eat or buy food during the day.

-- SMLTB Summer and Winter Mountain Leader awards
+- SMLTB Summer Mountain Leader

 - SMLTB Single Pitch climbing award

 - Snowsport Scotland Mountain Ski Leader

 - BCU Level 2 Kayak instructor (UKCC 4 Star Sea Leader training )

 - SMBLA Mountainbike Leader

 - Insurance: Hiscox, £5 million Combined Public / Products Liability.